 During his whirlwind career explosion, he has performed with over 50 national acts ranging from stars such as Montgomery Gentry, Jamey Johnson, Kellie Pickler, Steve Wariner to Clay Walker and Johnny Lee, performed at some of the region’s most famous venues such as Rupp Arena, Murphy Center, KFC Yum Center, Freedom Hall, Churchill Downs and Old Cardinal Stadium which drew the Kentucky State Fair’s largest crowd of the 2013 year.
 He has also been featured in Country Weekly Magazine, Kentucky Alumni Magazine, Kentucky Monthly Magazine amongst many other national publications including the Huffington Post.
 His debut music video “Farmboy” gained him thousands of new fans by airing on the TNN Top Ten Countdown nationwide on Heartland TV network and ZUUS Country Network.
-Most recently he made his Nationwide debut on GAC – Great American Country Network and also CMT.com in October 2015 with his 2nd music video entitled “Hometown” written about the demise of his smalltown.
-On October 21, 2015, Shelburne was the #1 trending artist on CMT.com beating out Taylor Swift, Luke Bryan and Jason Aldean!
+Most recently he made his Nationwide debut on GAC – Great American Country Network and also CMT.com in October 2015 with his second music video entitled “Hometown” written about the demise of his smalltown.
+On October 21, 2015, Shelburne debuted as #1 trending artist on CMT.com beating out Taylor Swift, Luke Bryan and Jason Aldean!
 Shelburne has performed over 1000 concerts all over the southeast as well as over 500 festivals.
 Shelburne’s outfit is also featured on display at the Kentucky Derby Museum at Historic Churchill Downs from his appearance at the 2015 Kentucky Derby.
+Most recently in 2016, Shelburne was invited to perform in the Kentucky State Capitol for the State Senate as well as the House of Representatives where he performed his own rendition of “My Old Kentucky Home” for both parties.
+He was also presented honor of “Admiral” by the Commonwealth of Kentucky – Energy and Environment Cabinet that same day.